-Government UN Network Donor Network Business Network CS Alliances Engage with other actors for broader influence Expand Multi-stakeholder Platform (MSP) to get "new" members on board - Additional relevant line ministries on board - Actively engage executive level political leadership - Expand MSP with other networks (donors, CSA, businesses and research institutes) Identify a process for central level to provide feedback and involve local levels, including community.
-Internal UN coordination with expanding membership of UN agencies with an interest in advancing collective efforts to Scale Up Nutrition. - Regular information exchange / coordination among UN group members - Efforts to identify and mobilise additional UN agencies - UNDAF provides framework for UN's efforts towards Nutrition - Pursuit of coordinated / common narratives to facilitate harmonised Donors use Donor Network for regular exchange and interaction among each other Support broadening of membership Number of donors that participate in MSP Sectors that are represented by donors in MSP Pursue harmonized / coordinated participation in MSP Joint donor statements Organise multi-stakeholder convening to define potential contributions by the private sector and agree on ways of working with other stakeholder networks.
+Governr ment UN Network Donor Network Business Network CS Alliances Engage with other actors for broader influence ministries of Actively eng to get "new" ard relevant line on board gage evel political BP with orks SA, s and stitutes) ss for central feedback al levels, Internal UN coordination with expanding membership of UN agencies with an interest in advancing collective efforts to Scale Up Nutrition. - Regular information exchange / coordination among UN group members - Efforts to identify and mobilise additional UN agencies - UNDAF provides framework for UN's efforts towards Nutrition - Pursuit of coordinated / common narratives to facilitate harmonised Donors use Donor Network for regular exchange and interaction among each other Support broadening of membership Number of donors that participate in MSP Sectors that are represented by donors in MSP Pursue harmonized / coordinated participation in MSP Joint donor statements Organise multi-stakeholder convening to define potential contributions by the private sector and agree on ways of working with other stakeholder networks.
 Broaden the Network to include more business partners from food sector and others like: agriculture, transport, ICT, energy, finance and health care, including representation of small- and medium-size enterprises in SUN countries that subscribe to the principles of engagement.
 Expand membership across relevant sectors, constituencies, social movements and community organizations including those focusing on women and children - Updated membership criteria - Members list with indication of sectors Number and diversity of CSOs participating in CS Networks.